gravitational/teleport/docs/4.3/enterprise/sso/ssh_azuread.md

+---
+title: SSH Authentication with Active Directory (AD) on Azure
+description: How to configure SSH access with Active Directory (AD) on Azure using Teleport
+---

 # SSH Authentication with Azure Active Directory (AD)

 This guide will cover how to configure [Microsoft Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) to issue